GoogleCloudPlatform/datacatalog-tag-engine/README.md

 - This step is only required if you are deploying the UI.

 - Designate a domain for your web application (e.g. tagengine.app).
-You can register one from [Cloud Domains](https://console.cloud.google.com/net-services/domains/) if you don't have one.
+You can register a domain from GCP with [Cloud Domains](https://console.cloud.google.com/net-services/domains/) if you need one.

 - Create an OAuth client ID from API Credentials.
 Set the `Authorized redirect URI` to `https://[TAG_ENGINE_DOMAIN]/oauth2callback`, where [TAG_ENGINE_DOMAIN] is your actual domain name (e.g. `https://tagengine.app/oauth2callback`).